nielsdehaan1977/Fintech_Module14/README.md

 ---
 2a. adjusting SMA short to 2 and SMA long to 50

+While changing the SMA window to 2 and 50:
+* accuracy of the model decreased by 1 point from  0.55 to 0.54.
+* Precision for -1 decreased by 4 points from 0.43 to 0.39
+* Recall for -1 increased from 0.04 to 0.07

 ![Image_of_3m_class_2_50](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/svm_class_report_3m_training_data_SMAFast_2_SMASlow_50.jpg)
 ![Image_of_3m_SMAFast_2_SMASlow_50](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/svm_plot_3M_training_and_SMAFast_2_SMASlow_50.png)

 ---
 2b. adjusting SMA short to 1 and SMA long to 25

+While changing the SMA window to 1 and 25:
+* accuracy of the model decreased by 1 point from  0.55 to 0.54.
+* Precision for -1 decreased by 1 points from 0.43 to 0.42
+* Recall for -1 increased from 0.04 to 0.13

 ![Image_of_3m_class_1_25](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/svm_class_report_3m_training_data_SMAFast_1_SMASlow_25.jpg)
 ![Image_of_3m_SMAFast_1_SMASlow_25](https://github.com/nielsdehaan1977/Fintech_Module14/blob/main/Images/svm_plot_3M_training_and_SMAFast_1_SMASlow_25.png)